 Gráinne Hambly comes from Co.
 Mayo in the west of Ireland.
 She started to play Irish music on the tinwhistle at an early age, before moving on to the concertina and later the harp.
 She lived in Belfast for six years, where she completed a Master’s Degree in Musicology at Queen’s University.
 Her main research topic concerned folk music collections and the harp in 18th-century Ireland.
 In 1994, she was awarded first prize in the senior All-Ireland Fleadh Cheoil competitions for harp and concertina.
 As well as being an established performer touring extensively throughout Europe and North America, she is also a qualified teacher of traditional Irish music and is in great demand at summer schools and festivals both in Ireland and abroad.
 Gráinne was awarded the T.T.C.T. (a certificate for teaching traditional Irish music at advanced level, credited by Comhaltas Ceoltóirí Éireann and the Irish Department of Education), and has also received her Graduate Diploma in Education (Music) from the University of Limerick.
 She has released three widely-acclaimed solo harp CDs and a collaborative CD with Billy Jackson, as well as appearing on a number of other recordings.

 At age seven, Cillian Vallely began learning the whistle and pipes from his parents, Brian and Eithne at the Armagh Pipers Club, a group that has fostered the revival of traditional music in the north of Ireland for over four decades.
-Since leaving college, he has played professionally and toured all over North America, Europe, Japan, Hong Kong and Australia.
-He has recorded on over fifty albums including guest spots with Bruce Springsteen, Natalie Merchant, Alan Simon’s Excalibur project with Fairport Convention and the Moody Blues, GAIA with the Prague Philharmonic and with Karan Casey.
-He has also performed and toured with Riverdance, Tim O’Brien & Mary Chapin Carpenter in The Crossing, Whirligig, and the Celtic Jazz Collective.
-He has recently recorded on two movie soundtracks, Irish Jam, and Chatham, and played pipes on the BBC’s Flight of the Earls soundtrack.
-Since 1999, he has been a member of the band, Lúnasa, one of the world’s premier Irish bands, with whom he has recorded seven albums and played at many major festivals and venues including WOMAD, the Edmonton Folk Festival and The Hollywood Bowl.
+Since leaving college, he has played professionally and toured all over North America, Europe, Asia and Australia.
+He appears on over sixty albums including guest spots with Bruce Springsteen, Natalie Merchant and Alan Simon’s Excalibur project with Fairport Convention and the Moody Blues.
+He has also performed and toured with Riverdance, Tim O’Brien, Mary Chapin Carpenter, Whirligig, and the Celtic Jazz Collective.
+Since 1999, he has been a member of Lúnasa, one of the world’s premier Irish bands, with whom he has recorded nine albums and played at many major festivals and venues including WOMAD, Glastonbury, Edmonton Folk Festival, Carnegie Hall and The Hollywood Bowl.

 Vogue magazine calls musician Owen Marshall “A guitar/mandolin/banjo player rivaled in character only by the occasional three-pronged carrot.”
 With the music traditions of Quebec and Nova Scotia just over the border from his home in Vermont, and the strong Irish musical scene of Boston to the south, Owen was immersed in the various textures and sounds of Celtic music from an early age.
 In addition to touring with acts such as The Press Gang, Copley Street, and The Seamus Egan Project, Owen is in demand at music camps throughout New England and the U.S., where he shares his approach to accompanying traditional music.